Hudson Yards (development): 10 Hudson Yards

 The 52-story, 895 ft 10 Hudson Yards is located at Tenth Avenue and 30th Street, along the southeastern corner of Phase 1.
 It opened in 2016.
 Ground was broken for the building on December 4, 2012.
 Construction began with 10 Hudson Yards as it was not built over railroad tracks.
 However, 10 Hudson Yards does straddle the High Line spur to Tenth Avenue.
 10 Hudson Yards opened on May 31, 2016, and was the first structure in the Hudson Yards development to be occupied by tenants.
-Companies with offices in the building include L'Oreal, BCG, Coach, SAP, Intercept Pharmaceuticals, VaynerMedia, and Sidewalk Labs.
+Companies with offices in the building include L'Oreal, Boston Consulting Group(BCG), Coach, SAP, Intercept Pharmaceuticals, VaynerMedia, and Sidewalk Labs.
 Early on during construction, Coach purchased a stake in the building, which was sold back to Related toward the end of construction.
 Kohn Pedersen Fox designed the building.

 15 Hudson Yards

 15 Hudson Yards, originally proposed as Tower D, is located on Eleventh Avenue and West 30th Street, near Phase 1's southwestern corner.
 The building connects to a semi-permanent structure, a performance and arts space known as The Shed.
 15 Hudson Yards started construction in December 2014, was topped out in February 2018, and opened in early 2019.
 When completed, 15 Hudson Yards included 285 residential units.
 Its original design, with a pronounced "corset" at the middle of the tower's height, attracted attention.
 15 Hudson Yards is designed by Diller Scofidio + Renfro (Lead Architect) and Rockwell Group (Interior Architect).